-Problem details
+Problem Details

-The pulp and paper company needed to monitor effluent water flow as it drains into a remote pond at its facility.
-Because of a new government regulation, personnel had to drive a truck three times a day to the remote site, log the height of the water along with the date and time, and return to the office.
-The company realized this was not an efficient use of time and wanted to automate the process.

-This was done by calculating changes in water level in a V-neck weir entering the pond and using this data to calculate flow rate.
+A leading pulp and paper company in the Pacific Northwest needed to monitor effluent water flow as it drains into a remote pond at their facility.
+Because of a new government regulation, personnel had to drive a truck three times a day to the remote site, log the height of the water along with the date and time and return to the office.
+The company realized that this was not an efficient use of time and wanted to automate this process.
+This was done by calculating changes in water level in a V-neck weir entering in the pond and using this data to calculate flow rate.

-In addition to automating flow data collection, the company also wanted this data to be displayed on an Ethernet-based human machine interface (HMI) panel in its boiler room.
-Since the data was required by the state, it needed to implement a historical collection and archiving system that allowed operators to easily view historical data and produce reports when required.
-Seeking a quick and efficient solution, the company turned to Autoline Controls, a full-service process instrumentation manufacturer's representative with expertise in the pulp and paper industry.
+Along with automating the collection of flow data, they also wanted this data to be displayed on an Ethernet based Human Machine Interface (HMI) panel in their boiler room.
+Moreover, since the data was required by the state, they needed to implement a historical collection and archiving system that allowed them to easily view historical data and produce reports when required.
+Seeking a quick and efficient solution, the pulp and paper company turned to Autoline Controls, a full-service manufacturer's representative of process instrumentation with an area of expertise in the pulp and paper industry.